Yenchu/serverless-demo/README.md

 ##### Get S3 PreSigned URL for Upload

-To get a S3 pre-signed URL for uploading, you need to provide file name and content type.
+To get a S3 pre-signed URL for uploading, you need to provide a file name.
-If you want to resize the image, you can provide width and height you want.
+If you want to resize the image, you have to provide content type, width and height.

 ```
 curl -X POST -H "Content-Type: application/json" https://{API_GATEWAY_ENDPOINT}/get-upload-url